 How much do you get?

 Mandatory insurance is paid in your monthly social security contributions.
 Equivalent insurance periods allow you to make up your 10-year or forty-year period, particularly if you want to retire early at say 60 years.
-This would apply to those who were studying until 27 years, raising a child up to 6 years (or 18 years if that child has mental or physical disabilities), care workers or those on disability benefits.
+This would apply to those who were studying until 27 years, raising a child aged up to 6 years (or 18 years if that child has mental or physical disabilities), care workers, or those on disability benefits.

 You can purchase insurance retroactively if you have interruptions in your mandatory contributions.
 You must have accrued 12 months of mandatory contributions and not be over 65 years or have a personal pension.
 You must also live within the EU when you submit your application.